beyzaatosun/Deep_Learning/README.md

   - One-hot Encoding: The labels are encoded into one-hot vectors.
   - Image Augmentation: Rotation range, width/height shift, shear range, zoom range, and horizontal flip are used to augment the training data for better generalization.

+3. **Sentiment Analysis on the IMDB Dataset Using an RNN Model**

+-This project uses TensorFlow and Keras Tuner to create an RNN (Recurrent Neural Network) model for sentiment analysis on the IMDB dataset.
+In the project, Keras Tuner is used to optimize the model’s hyperparameters using the Random Search method.

+-**Steps:**
+-Loading the IMDB Dataset: The IMDB dataset is loaded using Keras's imdb.load_data() function.
+This dataset contains labeled movie reviews to perform sentiment analysis.
+The reviews are converted into numbers using a vocabulary of the top 10,000 words.

+-Data Preprocessing: The loaded text data is padded using the pad_sequences function, with a maximum word length of 100.
+This ensures that the input data has a consistent length for model processing.

+-**Model Architecture Definition:**

+-**Embedding Layer:** Represents words as low-dimensional dense vectors (embeddings).
+-**SimpleRNN Layer:** The RNN processes sequential data and provides an output for each input.
+-**Dropout Layer:** Helps prevent overfitting by increasing the model’s generalization ability.
+-**Dense Layer:** The final layer of the model, using a sigmoid activation function for sentiment prediction.
+-**Hyperparameter Search:**

+-Keras Tuner is used to perform hyperparameter optimization with RandomSearch.
+-Hyperparameters such as embedding output size, RNN units, dropout rate, and optimizer are optimized.
+-The RandomSearch method is used to find the best hyperparameter combination.
+-**Early Stopping:**

+-Early stopping is applied, which terminates training when the validation loss does not improve.
+The best model weights are restored after training.